 - Identify the location of emergency equipment (alarms, fire extinguishers, fire hose reels, first aid points, warden phones, hydrants, etc)

-- Identify location of emergency and fire exits
+- Identify the location of emergency and fire exits

-- Identify location of assembly areas, holding and communication points
+- Identify the location of assembly areas, holding and communication points

 - Identify communication and emergency contact information